pairing4good/tdd-react-18-template/README.md

 2. `npm run test:coverage` - runs all the tests and checks the coverage threshold
 3. `npm run lint` - checks the code against all of the linting rules
 4. `npm run secretlint` - checks for secrets within the code
-5. `npm run audit` - checks for package vulnerabilites
+5. `npm run audit` - checks for package vulnerabilities

 # Initial Template Creation Steps